FormidableLabs/chai-jq/README.md

 ### `.$css(name, string)`

-Asserts that the target has exactly the given CSS property.
+Asserts that the target has exactly the given CSS property, or asserts the target contains a subset of the CSS when using the `include` or `contain` modifiers.

+*Node.js/JsDom Note*: Computed CSS properties are not correctly inferred as of JsDom v0.8.8.
+Explicit ones should get matched exactly.

+*Browser Note*: Explicit CSS properties are sometimes not matched (in contrast to Node.js), so the plugin performs an extra check against explicity `style` properties for a match.
+May still have other wonky corner cases.

 ```js
 expect($("<div style=\"width: 50px; border: 1px dotted black;\" />"))